 Chip ‘N Dale’s Campfire Sing-A-Long

 Every night, Chip ‘N Dale’s Campfire Sing-A-Long gives guests a chance to hang out around the campfire with Chip and Dale.
-It’s one of the few ways to meet Disney characters without a park ticket, and one of my favorite free things to do at Disney World.
+It’s one of the few ways to meet Disney characters without a park ticket or expensive dining reservation, and one of my favorite free things to do at Disney World.
 If you have s’more ingredients, you can roast your own over the fire (you can grab what you need at one of the trading posts too).
 After the sing along, stick around for the free showing of a Disney classic movie.
 You don’t have to be staying at Fort Wilderness to participate, so it’s a great evening activity even if you’re staying at one of the hotels.

 Electrical Water Pageant